By Monica Bolbjerg, MD, co-founder and CEO of Qure4u

 Too many organizations start setting up self-scheduling without defining the goal, and this makes a big difference.

-Many organizations start with self-scheduling because they have problems with high volume of patient calls and/or are in a competitive area where you need to be more consumer-friendly to attract new patients.
+Many organizations start with self-scheduling because they have problems with a high volume of patient calls and/or are in a competitive area where they need to be more consumer-friendly to attract new patients.

 Step 2: Build your program

 Once you’ve defined your goals, pick one and build your program around that.
-That gives you experience in what works well — and what doesn’t — for your organizations before you implement more advanced rule sets.
+This gives you experience in what works well — and what doesn’t — for your organization before you implement more advanced rule sets.

 Depending on your goal, there are things to consider.
 Here are the most common:

-If reducing phone calls is most important, you want to make sure that 80% of appointments can be done by the patient, this way you can quickly reduce your phone calls by 50% or more.
+If reducing phone calls is most important, you want to make sure that 80% of appointments can be booked by the patient.
+This way, you can quickly reduce your phone calls by 50% or more.

 How to approach it: